 Eating lean poultry such as chicken provides you with a great source of protein, B vitamins (niacin, thiamin, riboflavin, and B6), vitamin E, iron, zinc, and magnesium.
 Proteins function as building blocks for bones, muscles, cartilage, skin, and blood, and are also building blocks for enzymes, hormones, and vitamins (1), so it’s important to make sure you are getting enough of it in your diet!
 So go ahead and enjoy all of the nutritional benefits this recipe has to offer by trying it out for yourself!
 If desired, serve over your favorite whole grain such as quinoa, sorghum, brown rice or whole grain pasta instead of spaghetti squash, however this will change the nutrient analysis.

 In the slow cooker or a saute pan over medium heat, add the olive oil and onions and saute until they are translucent.
 Add the garlic and saute until light brown, then add the mushrooms and bell peppers.
 Saute for about 2-3 minutes.
 Set aside when done.

-Preheat oven to 400 degrees.
+Preheat oven to 400⁰F.

-Place the squash in a medium sized pan.
+Place the squash in a medium-sized pan.
 Poke a fork in several places on the squash so steam escapes.
 Add enough water to cover the bottom of the pan, and place it in the oven.
 Cook for 45 – 60 minutes, or until a fork can easily pierce through into the squash.